robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 Variations to tune:
 - Core hyperparameters: learning rate, batch size
 - Size, depth and type of the encoding modules
-- Size, depth and type of the intra-branch-level aggregation module
+- Type of the intra-branch-level aggregation module
 - Which combination of input modalities to use (e.g. embeddings only, fingerprints and embeddings, etc.)
-- Which DTI benchmark dataset to use (& which score to predict (e.g. pKd, pKi, KIBA-score, etc.))
+- Which DTI benchmark dataset to use (& which score to predict (i.e. pKd for DAVIS, and KIBA-score for KIBA))

 ### Uni-modal & multi-score model